 - A. Preliminary administrative approval represents provisional approval of a project subject to further review and analysis of the programmatic need, budget and other factors.
 It also represents authorization to plan the project through the facility needs analysis, programming and scoping, including development of a project agreement.
 Preliminary administrative approval is a prerequisite for inclusion in the long-range capital plan unless otherwise approved by the board.
-Requests for preliminary administrative approval should include the programmatic analysis and need statement addressed by the project, a preliminary description of the project scope, the estimated total project cost, the proposed cost and funding sources for the next phase of the project and for eventual completion of the project, the estimated operating cost impact, other cost considerations, and proposed schedule for completion. - B. The level of approval required for preliminary administrative approval shall be based upon estimated total project costs: - 1.
-Projects for new construction, expansion or significant remodel for reuse with an estimated total project cost of more than \$5.0 million will require approval by the president; - 2.
-Projects for new construction, expansion or significant remodel for reuse with an estimated total project cost of \$5.0 million or less will require approval by the system office chief finance officer.

-C. Notwithstanding the provisions of B. of this section, prior to requesting preliminary administrative approval a university may commit up to \$250,000 in unrestricted funds for initial planning, conceptualization, scoping, and design, including contracted architectural, engineering and consulting services.
+Requests for preliminary administrative approval shall include the mission area analysis and statement of need that document the necessity for the project, a preliminary description of the project scope, the estimated total project cost, the proposed cost and funding sources for the next phase of the project and for eventual completion of the project, the estimated operating cost impact, other cost considerations, and proposed schedule for completion. - B. The level of approval required for preliminary administrative approval shall be based upon estimated total project costs: - 1.
+Projects for new construction, expansion or significant remodel for reuse with an estimated total project cost of more than \$2.0 million will require approval by the president; - 2.
+Projects for new construction, expansion or significant remodel for reuse with an estimated total project cost of \$2.0 million or less will require approval by the system office chief finance officer. - C. Notwithstanding the provisions of B. of this section, prior to requesting preliminary administrative approval a university may commit up to \$250,000 in unrestricted funds for initial planning, conceptualization, scoping, and design, including contracted architectural, engineering and consulting services.